Allowable Business Expenses in the UK Complete HMRC List for SMEs

 Conclusion

 Understanding allowable business expenses under UK tax law is essential for SMEs seeking clarity and compliance.
-This guide has provided a complete HMRC explained breakdown of eligible categories, distinctions between allowable expenses for limited company and allowable expenses for self-employed, and the critical difference between revenue costs and capital allowances.
+This guide has provided a complete HMRC-explained breakdown of eligible categories, distinctions between allowable expenses for limited companies and self-employed individuals and the critical difference between revenue cost and capital allowances.

-By applying HMRC business expenses rules carefully, maintaining structured records, and ensuring accurate classification, businesses can secure legitimate tax relief while minimising compliance risk.
+By applying HMRC business expenses rules carefully, maintaining structured records and ensuring accurate classification, businesses can secure legitimate tax relief while minimising compliance risk.
+Recent changes particularly the rise in the AMAP rate from 45p to 55p per mile, backdated to 6 April 2026 also make it worth reviewing how mileage and travel expenses are reimbursed during the current tax year.

 Professional bookkeeping support can help ensure expenses are recorded accurately and remain fully compliant.